 Directions to the Property

 To view the property, follow Route 131 south from Route 1 in Thomaston, toward South Thomaston and St. George.
-Just over the railroad tracks the 2013 200-acre expansion can be seen on the left and the original Riverview Hayfields Preserve is on the right (see map).
+Just over the railroad tracks the 2013 200-acre expansion can be seen on the left, the newest addition is immediately across the road on the right, and the original Riverview Hayfields Preserve is on the right as well (see map).